 “One of the things that we’re discussing already is that in order to return to some semblance of normal, people will have to feel comfortable that they’re safe.
 Some of that could come in the form of a vaccine, ultimately.
 But in the absence of that it could come from basically more scrutiny, more restrictions.”

-That’s not to say that it can’t still be fun.
+That’s not to say that going to the Disney Parks isn’t fun anymore.
+It still is fun, just different.
 Families can still have a good time in Disney World, they will just need to manage expectations.

 My personal recommendation is that if you aren’t a regular traveler to Walt Disney World, and will only be taking one trip in the foreseeable future, it is better to wait until all these restrictions pass and things are back to normal.